tfrengler/CFSelenium/README.md

 # CFSelenium (DEPRECATED)
 An opinionated Selenium framework for Coldfusion utilising the native Java-bindings

 **NOTE: As of Feb 2021 this repo is now deprecated.
-I will no longer be maintaining this (to be fair, I already hadn't in a long time**
+I will no longer be maintaining this (to be fair, I already hadn't in a long time).
+Instead have a look at the follow-up: https://github.com/tfrengler/CFSelenium2**

 This framework aims to do the pretty much the same as teamcfadvance's CFSelenium: provide a native client library for the Selenium WebDriver that allows you to write tests, using CFML, which will drive a browser and allow you to interact with the page and elements.